-Field investigations occurred on June 14, 2023 to assess the potential for suitable habitat at FRS No. 1.
+Field investigations occurred on August 8 and 9, 2023 to assess the potential for suitable habitat at FRS No. 4.
 Based on field investigations, it was determined that suitable habitat for one federal candidate species, the monarch butterfly, is present within the Study Area.
-In addition, suitable habitat for three state threatened species including the sheep frog, White-tailed Hawk, and white-nosed coati may be found within the Study Area (see Appendix B).
+In addition, suitable habitat for three state threatened species including the sheep frog, White-tailed Hawk, and white-nosed coati may be found within the Study Area (see Appendix E).

-Monarch Butterfly - The monarch butterfly is currently considered a candidate species for listing by USFWS and does not yet have federal protection; however, habitat was assessed as a matter of due diligence.
+Monarch Butterfly -The monarch butterfly is currently considered a candidate species for listing by USFWS and does not yet have federal protection; however, habitat was assessed as a matter of due diligence.
 Monarch butterflies are habitat generalists but require milkweed species as larval hosts and a nectar source for adults.
 The presence of milkweed indicates suitable monarch butterfly habitat.
 In Texas, monarch butterflies and their eggs and larvae are present from March-June and September-October (TPWD 2016).
 Milkweeds and nectar plants are known to occur along roadsides and in other disturbed and open areas.
 Milkweed species were observed within the Study Area.
 Therefore, suitable habitat for the monarch butterfly may be present throughout the Study Area where milkweed and nectar plants are present.

 Sheep Frog - Suitable habitat for the state threatened sheep frog was identified around the aquatic features that contribute to the presence of moist microhabitats as well as within the grasslands and savannas of the Study Area.
-Based on field investigations, grasslands and savannas occur throughout the Study Area while moist microhabitats were present southeast of the Escondido Creek FRS.
-No. 1 reservoir.
+Based on field investigations, grasslands and savannas occur throughout the Study Area while moist microhabitats were present southwest of the Escondido Creek FRS.
+No. 4 reservoir and its surrounding areas.
 Therefore, suitable habitat for the sheep frog may be present within these portions of the Study Area.

-White-tailed Hawk - Suitable habitat for the state threatened White-tailed hawk was identified in the grasslands and savannas throughout the Study Area.
-Based on field investigations, grasslands and savannas are present surrounding the Escondido Creek FRS No. 1 reservoir as well as northeast and southwest of the dam structure within the Study Area.
+White-tailed Hawk - Suitable habitat for the state threatened White-tailed Hawk was identified in the grasslands and savannas throughout the Study Area.
+Based on field investigations, grasslands and savannas are present surrounding the Escondido Creek FRS No. 4 reservoir as well as northeast and west to southwest of the dam structure within the Study Area.
 Therefore, suitable habitat for the White-tailed Hawk may be present within the Study Area.

-White-nosed coati - Suitable habitat for the state threatened white-nosed coati was identified in the woodland and riparian corridors throughout the Study Area.
-Based on field investigations, woodlands and riparian corridors were found in the southwest portion of the Study Area.
+White-nosed Coati - Suitable habitat for the state threatened white-nosed coati was identified in the woodland and riparian corridors throughout the Study Area.
+Based on field investigations, woodlands and riparian corridors were found in the northern areas downstream of the Escondido Creek FRS No. 4 structure, as well as on the northern and southern portions of the reservoir within the Study Area.
 Therefore, suitable habitat for the white-nosed coati may be present within the Study Area.